 My husband's business had not recovered, so our next challenge was to reduce his business expenses.
 We closed his office and decided to temporarily run his business from home until the economy improved.
 Both of us were adamant that we should avoid borrowing from friends and family, no matter how ugly our situation became.
 We knew that borrowing would prevent us from focusing on how to solve the real problem.
 A loan would give us a false-confidence.
 We know people who keep borrowing to survive, and their debt continues to accumulate, resulting in a deeper hole.

 I earnestly began searching for a job, but after failing to find anything satisfactory, I decided to start freelance writing.
-I concluded my husband needed to build an on-line presence after doing some research for a client.
+We concluded my husband needed to build an on-line presence after doing some research for a client.
 Unfortunately, we did not have the money needed to build a website, so we made it a priority.
 I am proud to report that we saved the needed money within 90 days.

 Our lives have turned around.
 My husband's business is doing well since he has gone on-line and reduced his prices.
 He now rents an office.
 My freelance writing has been so fulfilling that I do not intend to search for another job.